-The date & violation of your misdemeanor conviction
+The date & violation of your misdemeanor or felony conviction

 If and when you completed the terms of your sentence